urbit/urbit.org/content/breach.md

 This document will be kept up-to-date throughout the process, and updates will be issued via Twitter [here](https://twitter.com/tloncorporation/).

-*If you are self-hosting your ship, following these instructions is mandatory in order to communicate with the rest of the network.* Read on for more details.
+*If you are self-hosting your ship, following these instructions is mandatory in order to communicate with the rest of the network.*

 ## When is the next breach?